roboconf/roboconf.github.io/en/sources.md

 # Building Roboconf

+Most of the Roboconf projects are Java projects.
+They all use Maven to be built.
+Roboconf's web administration is a Javascript project.
+And Roboconf's web site is built with Jekyll.
+They are the only exceptions.

-You must have [Maven](http://maven.apache.org/) (version 3) installed to build Roboconf.
+So, you must have [Maven](http://maven.apache.org/) (version 3) installed to build Roboconf.
 You should also have [NodeJS](http://nodejs.org/) and [NPM](https://www.npmjs.org/) installed.

-They are used at the build end to embed the web administration in the Deployment Manager's archive.
-If you do not have them installed, the build will fail.
-This is not critical, unless you need the DM to be packaged as a WAR.
+You must have both installed to build Roboconf source code.
+NPM is used not only to build the web administration, but also the platform.
+In fact, the platform embeds the web administration in its archive.

-(Note concerning Debian/Ubuntu: the NodeJS executable may be named "nodejs" instead of "node".
-If so, go in the /usr/bin directory, then "ln -s nodejs node").
+	Note concerning Debian/Ubuntu: the NodeJS executable may be named "nodejs" instead of "node".

-Clone the main repository and execute
+	If so, go into the /usr/bin directory, then type in "ln -s nodejs node".

+For Java projects, such as the platform, the Maven plug-in or Eclipse tools, just clone the repository and execute...

 	mvn clean install

-You can then get...

-* ... the deployment manager under **roboconf-dm-webapp/target** (it is a WAR file).
-* ... the agent under **roboconf-agent/target** (it is a ZIP file).

-# Roboconf's Web Administration

-[Roboconf's web administration](https://github.com/roboconf/roboconf-web-administration) is hosted on another repository.
-Roboconf's web applications are developed and built with Javascript technologies.
-Follow the instructions given in the readme of these sub-projects to build them.
+When projects use a different build mechanism, it is described in the readme of the project.

 # Contributing